Mount Cotton

 Mount Cotton shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Mount Cotton trail's educational qualifications are below Greater Brisbane's regional benchmarks.
-Specifically, 23.0% of Mount Cotton residents aged 15 and above hold university degrees, compared to 30.5% in Greater Brisbane.
-This indicates potential for educational development and skill enhancement.
+Mount Cotton's educational qualifications trail Greater Brisbane's benchmarks, with 23.0% of residents aged 15+ holding university degrees compared to 30.5%.
+This gap suggests potential for educational development and skills enhancement.
 Bachelor degrees are the most common at 16.2%, followed by postgraduate qualifications (4.2%) and graduate diplomas (2.6%).
+Trade and technical skills are prominent, with 44.5% of residents aged 15+ holding vocational credentials – advanced diplomas (14.7%) and certificates (29.8%).

 Frequently Asked Questions - Education